Earliest Written Reference

 This entry is recognised as the first written evidence of the production of whisky in Scotland.

-Friar John Cor
+Brother John Cor

-The earliest modern record noting Friar John’s base at Lindores Abbey comes from a company report of Bonthrones of Newton, dated 1950.
+The earliest modern record noting Brother John’s base at Lindores Abbey comes from a company report of Bonthrones of Newton, dated 1950.
 Bonthrones of Newton were maltsters and brewers, who supplied the Palace at Falkland as far back as 1600.
 Before that time, he appears at several other points in the annals of Lindores:

 ‘”Whereupon the said John Kawe [sic], bailie aforesaid gave heritable state and seisin thereof to the said John Malcoumsone.
 Done at the Monastery of Londoris near the stone dial, eleven o’clock forenoon or thereby…”